 Lifelong Learning offers those students having five or more years of relevant work/ life experience an alternate opportunity to gain credit.
 Work/life credit applies only to undergraduate courses that include applied or hands-on learning.
 Only courses listed in the most current catalog may be petitioned or challenged for credit.
-Course descriptions may be accessed at www.centralpenn. edu/catalog.
 Portfolios must be submitted and approved within the first two terms of enrollment at the College.
 Lifelong Learning credits that are approved must be paid in full within the term that they are petitioned.